 Since the book has been out for a few months now reviews are starting to come in, and I wanted to highlight some of those here, as well as provide some links to some interviews I’ve done where I explain what the book is about.

-You can read the full book description or order a signed copy from me directly here: Hellenistic Astrology: The Study of Fate and Fortune
+You can read the full book description or find out where you can order a copy of the book here: Hellenistic Astrology: The Study of Fate and Fortune

 Interviews About the Book